nyx-project/vyhub-documentation/docs/guide/requirement_set.md

 With the formula multiple requirements can be chained together.
 A logical formula can be created.

+### Requirement Set Tester

+You can test the evaluation of requirement sets against any user.
+Choose a user and you will see the result instantly.

 #### Example

 There are 3 requirements with the IDs 0, 1 and 2 and you want to make the requirement set evaluate to `true` if requirement 0 and one of requirements 1 and 2 are fulfilled.